 - In a more formal setting is the River Gallery, which has two spaces – one in the famous Strand Hotel and another one a couple of minutes walk away, up 38th Street.
 Set up in 2005 by a New Zealander, Gill Pattison, River Gallery showcases Myanmar’s wide range of contemporary artists.

-- After extensive renovations to a colonial mansion, the new Goethe-Institut Myanmar features a 250-capacity auditorium, a large and breezy outdoor area, an open upstairs that hosts art exhibitions, and a lovely cafe.
-'Goethe Villa' is located just north of Kandawgyi Lake on Kabar Aye Padoga Road.
+- After an extensive period of renovations to a colonial mansion, the new Goethe-Institut Myanmar features a 250-capacity auditorium, a large and breezy outdoor area, an upstairs gallery and a lovely cafe.
+The 'Goethe Villa' is located just north of Kandawgyi Lake on Kabar Aye Padoga Road.